the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-logistics.md

 # Book Dash Logistics

 We have created the following checklists, which are chronologically structured to help organise Book Dash online or in-person.
-This checklist is also available as a {ref}`GitHub issue for planning<ch-template-bookdash-issue>` that can be reused.

 ## Before the Event